 Lone Star Lions Eye Bank

 The Lone Star Lions Eye Bank is a non-profit corporation dedicated to the preservation of sight through collecting, processing, and distributing human ocular tissue for corneal transplant surgery, prosthetic enhancement, and valuable medical research.
 Now, with the newest equipment available, they provide corneas that are 1/25th the thickness of previous available corneas.
 About 500 people a year regain their sight from corneas provided by the LSLEB.
 They also sponsor educational programs for the medical community and the general public.
-The Eye Bank has operated in Central Texas for over thirty years and currently serves over 2.1 million Texans in 37 counties as far as Galveston Island.
+The Eye Bank has operated in Central Texas for forty years and currently serves over 2.1 million Texans in 37 counties as far as Galveston Island.
 The facility, in Manor, is open for any Lion to visit.

 Texas Lions Camp

 The Texas Lions Camp is a summer camping facility dedicated to serving children from the State of Texas with physical disabilities, Down's Syndrome, and Type 1 diabetes.
 The camp is located on over 500 acres of hills and woodlands in the beautiful Texas Hill Country near Kerrville.
 Programs at TLC offer campers, without charge, a chance to try new activities and create long-lasting friendships while developing greater self-esteem and independence.

 In the spring of each year about two dozen members of our club and their friends join about 500 Lions from other clubs and their friends to prepare the camp for the summer.
 We do various tasks as needed such as painting, cleaning, landscaping and whatever the camp staff feels needs to be done.
 If you would like to volunteer to help, let us know.